ColOfAbRiX/the-road-to-fp/the_road_to_fp_notes.md

 ## Recursion

-* Solves the lack of loops
+* Solves the lack of loops for primitives
   * https://sidburn.github.io/blog/2016/04/05/mutable-loops-to-immutability
 * Recursion is the equivalent of induction reasoning
+  * Rules of induction and how to translate them to programmi
 * Examples: list length, take nth element, flatten list, map, flatMap
 * Tail recursion.
 But it doesn't solve all problems!
 * Recursion from two different functions